qza/Resume/resume.md

  * 00381653314942

 ## Profile summary
- * Java developer for 6 years
+ * Java developer for 7 years
- * Web developer for 3 years
+ * Web developer for 4 years
  * Ruby developer for 1+ years

 ## Experience

 ### Software developer
 #### [Dimoco][dim], Nov 2013 – current
  * Working on mobile payment and messaging systems.
  * Identity management, development and implementation.
+ * Mobile test center Web application.

 ### Software developer
 #### [Seavus][sea], Oct 2012 – Sep 2013
  * Worked on integration platform for mobile operators.
 Refactoring services from AXIS to CXF, and from Castor to JaxB.
-   Developed application for processing bounced email messages, that gathers available information using configurable regex like rules.
-Application uses queue to retry to send email and interacts with customer system to initiate required business steps and notify telecom user. (*on-site, Sunrise CH*)
+   Developed application for processing bounced email messages. (*on-site, Sunrise CH*)
  * Worked on Web application for vehicle insurance.
 Application maintenance and development of new features. (*off-site, Audatex CH*)

 ### Software developer (Freelance)